 The Peer Challenge team review documents to familiarise themselves with local issues, then gather more information by meeting with residents, council staff, members, external partners and stakeholders and listening to their views.

 Our most recent peer challenge was conducted in 2016.
 This followed a previous peer challenge in 2013 and a review in late 2014 concerning member behaviour.
-We also participated in an equality-focused challenge in 2015 to assess our progress towards 'Excellent' in the Equality Framework for Local Government.

 Peer Challenge 2016